| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday May 9, 2011

 pockets of stripe rust.
 In these areas and at Stillwater, wheat is mostly

+at the milk to soft dough stage.
 Around Stillwater where more moisture has been received, leaf rust is starting to increase (especially on susceptible varieties).
 Dr. Art Klatt (OSU Wheat Breeder/Geneticist) reported seeing active and severe powdery mildew, and increasing levels of leaf rust (20-30S range) on his trial planted in a bottom area.
 Similarly, leaf rust is increasing in the variety-demonstration trial planted at Stillwater, and in a fungicide trial.
 Samples continue to come into the Diagnostic Lab that test positive for various combinations of wheat streak mosaic virus, high plains virus, Triticum mosaic virus, and BYDVs.
 Nearly all of these samples are from northwestern OK or the panhandle. | |

-Advanced Cattle Management School Among the Items on the Calendar for this week ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Samuel
+| Advanced Cattle Management School Among the Items on the Calendar for this week ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Samuel

 Roberts Noble Foundation will host an Advanced Cattle Management School